Harp Lake (Ontario): Geographic features

 Harp Lake has been studied by the Dorset Environmental Science Centre since the 1970's.
 The Dorset Environmental Science Centre includes tributary sampling and a meteorological station.
 The Dorset Environmental Science Centre have found that the drainage from Harp Lake flows into the Muskoka River and then straight into Lake Huron.
 There has been an increased thermal stability since 1970 that is caused by the high temperature extremities that occur during summer and fall rather than the length of time Harp Lake has no ice on the surface.
 During the summer and spring months Harp Lake is known to have significant chrysophyte algae levels that cause a decrease in the amount of light that can penetrate the water which then causes temperature levels to drop in the metalimnion.

 The forested watershed is composed of mixed deciduous-conifer forest and the soil is composed of weak developed Spodosols.
 The weak developed Spodosols are formed from glacial till deposits and the groundwater is located within these glacial till deposits.
 Within the watershed dissolved organic carbon (DOC) data has been collected since the 1970's.
 The total DOC within Harp Lake can be estimated from the annual rate of new organic carbon to liter and soil layers, steady state of carbon, and the fragment of decomposition that produces DOC.
 In the litter layers of Harp Lake the production rate of DOC is between 5 and 750 g C m^{−2} yr^{−1}.
 The DOC found in the Harp Lake watershed has three outcomes of remineralization, sorption on mineral surfaces and transport out of the watershed through streams.

 Research that was completed in 1996 found that Harp Lake has a high gross settling of steady-state total phosphorus.
-The cause of the high levels may have been cause by thick glacial tills in the Harp catchment.
+The high levels may have been caused by thick glacial tills in the Harp catchment.
 Also, there have been high septic total phosphorus level that have reach the littoral zone in Harp Lake.
 It is predicted that septic total phosphorus export will increase if the sorption sites between the lakeshore and the septic fields are not saturated because the available site will become scarce.